-The Inline Hockey Technical Commission Discipline Commission will hear all disciplinary actions that occur at any Championship sanctioned through Inline Hockey Technical Commission Incident Report.

-An Incident Report to the Inline Hockey Technical Commission shall be made in the following cases:

-- a) A player incurring a match penalty shall be investigated promptly by the Inline Hockey Technical Commission which shall have full power to impose such further discipline as deemed fitting. - b) A match penalty shall disqualify that player for the remainder of the tournament or until the Inline Hockey Technical Commission investigates the matter fully.
-The Inline Hockey Technical Commission has the authority to amend or adjust the duration of suspension.
+- a) An IHNZ Disciplinary Panel will hear all disciplinary actions that occur at any IHNZ sanctioned game or event in accordance with the IHNZ Disputes and Disciplinary Policy or as determined by the IHNZ Board. - b) An Official's Game Report to IHNZ shall be made in the following cases: - A player incurring a Match Penalty shall be investigated promptly by IHNZ which shall have full power to impose such further discipline as deemed fitting. - A Match Penalty shall disqualify that player for the remainder of the tournament or until IHNZ investigates the matter fully.
+IHNZ has the authority to amend or adjust the duration of suspension in accordance with the IHNZ Disputes and Disciplinary Policy.